 Aside from the ideas mentioned before, beets make an excellent garnish or topping to many dishes!
 You can add them to sandwiches, garnish soups (even cooked ones), and more.
 Try adding them to your favorite dishes for an extra crunch and a nutritional boost.

-Side Effect Of Eating Beets (Raw Or Cooked)
+Side Effects of Eating Beets (Raw Or Cooked)

 What If I Hate Raw Beets?